-Any further recommendations will be welcomed by your editor.
-The most recent additions will appear at the top of the list.
+Any further recommendations will be welcomed by the editor.
 Thank you.

 This is a seven-day programme to help us with our prayer – and to introduce the practice of prayer to anyone who may be unfamiliar with it.

 Other Christians in Beccles will probably be participating and we need to be aware that, when we really pray, we are never on our own.
-One of the reasons for opening churches for ‘private prayer’ (sooner rather than later, let’s hope!) is to bring us closer to Jesus in spirit .. and so to enable us to work together more effectively at all times (lockdown or no lockdown!)
+One of the reasons for opening churches for ‘private prayer’ is to bring us closer to Jesus in spirit .. and so to enable us to work together more effectively at all times.

 These five short videos (12-15 minutes each) come from Bishop ALAN MCGUCKIAN of the Diocese of Raphoe, in Letterkenny.
 They are a real joy to listen to – and then to think about.